smomot/bankofshire/README.md

    Console.ReadKey()
    FinishInspection()
 ```
-* Migrate the solution to .NET 6.- ok
+* Migrate the solution to .NET 6.
-* Migrate WCF to GRPC. -ok
+* Migrate WCF to GRPC.
-* Use asynchronous calls where it's possible. - ok
+* Use asynchronous calls where it's possible.
 * Setup logging with NLog instead of logging with `Console.WriteLine`.
 * Persist bank accounts on disk in SQLite database using Entity Framework Core.
 * Feel free to change any other code (including shared interface if you need).